 Hiatt is looking for rising sophomores, junior and seniors to apply to be a 2015-2016 Hiatt Advisor.
 Review the job description below to see if this exciting campus leadership position is right for you!
 Please note: Applications are due Wednesday, February 4, 2015.

-Hiatt Advisors (HA's) complement existing Hiatt services by 1) serving as an initial source of support for students needing career advising and 2) developing and delivering career development presentations.
-HA's assist with campus-wide Hiatt programming, promote career development events, and serve as liaisons between students and Hiatt.
-HA's also have the opportunity to explore career opportunities from an insider's perspective and receive greater exposure to job and internship openings and graduate schools.
+Hiatt Advisors (HAs) complement existing Hiatt services by serving as an initial source of support for students needing career advising.
+HAs assist with campus-wide Hiatt programming, promote career development events, and serve as liaisons between students and Hiatt.
+HAs also have the opportunity to explore career opportunities from an insider's perspective and receive greater exposure to job and internship openings and graduate schools.

 - Serve as voice and face of Hiatt Career Center in the campus community; bring student feedback to the Center.